 We are continuously monitoring, reviewing, and improving our response as the situation evolves.
 We are keeping all employees updated with any new recommendations for preventing the spread of Coronavirus.

 We hold all of our doctors and staff to the highest standard of frequent hand washing with soap and water and using effective hand sanitizers.
-Our doctors and staff are also wearing gloves and face masks for your protection.
+Our doctors and staff are also wearing face masks for your protection.